 Jerusalem in the Byzantine Period (Jerusalem Studies) The sections on Justinian Jerusalem and the Madaba Map will be of particular interest to those researching this topic.

 Byzantine Emperor Justinian Mosaic Uncovered in Jerusalem (Breaking Israel News) This 2017 article describes the discovery and implications of another Justinian mosaic in Jerusalem.

 The Medeba Map & the Cardo

-Jerusalem – the Nea Church and the Cardo (Israel MFA) Discusses the role of the Medeba Map in recovering the Nea Church and the Cardo.
+The Nea Church and the Cardo (Jewish Virtual Library) Discusses the role of the Medeba Map in recovering the Nea Church and the Cardo.
 Includes a section highlighting the history and archaeological sites of the Cardo.
-Copy of this page at Jewish Virtual Library.
+Copy of this page at the Israel MFA.

 Byzantine Jerusalem and the Madaba Map (Personal Page) Reviews the Byzantine history of Jerusalem through a glimpse at the Jerusalem medallion in the Medeba Map.

-Jerusalem on the Madaba Map (The New Jerusalem Mosaic, Hebrew University) Glimpses Jerusalem through the eyes of the famous Byzantine period map.
+The Madaba Map (Municipality of Jerusalem) Glimpses Jerusalem through the eyes of the famous Byzantine period map.